CodeSpace-Edu/codespace-learning-journal/0-intro/1-intro-to-weekly-reflection.md

 Identify and celebrate the habits that have served you well.
 Acknowledging these 'power-ups' reinforces their value and encourages their continuation.

+This [video discusses various strategies for improving HOW you learn](https://www.youtube.com/watch?v=H-DJEU9N1y4).
+Watch the video to start thinking about your habits.
+While you are watching the video, take notes about the following questions:

+- Which of these habits do you already do?

+- Which of these habits would benefit you the most?

+- Which of these habits are not relevant to you?

 ### 🌱 What habits have helped me this week?

 List and describe your productive habits, explaining how each has contributed to your learning and success during the week.